 Our ancestors could have referred to a notarial instrument as a ‘block’ and to the consecutive order of these blocks as a ‘chain’.
 But they haven’t.
 They’ve chosen to call them ‘deed’ and ‘roll of deeds’ instead.

-Cyber Roll of Deeds
+Blockchain, the Cyber Roll of Deeds

 Caitlin described blockchain as a distributed ledger or register of digitally recorded and encrypted data in the form of blocks.
 Indeed this ledger aspect is one of the prominent features of blockchain and thus mentioned frequently.
 But we could also refer to blockchain as one big-ass, worldwide roll of deeds.
 Without that one notary, mind.